After 40 years of WFTGA Conventions for Tourist Guides, we are fundamentally transforming our approach.

 Your Destination, Elevated

-Hosting a WFTGA Convention doesn’t just bring visitors—it brings the right visitors.
+Hosting a WFTGA Convention does not just bring visitors – it brings the right visitors.
 Tourism professionals who understand quality, sustainability, and authenticity.
 They return home as ambassadors for your destination, armed with firsthand experience of what makes your location special.
 They create marketing content, write reviews, recommend itineraries, and build the professional reputation that attracts high-value tourism for decades.

 Who Can Bid? - Eligibility & Rotation System

 We encourage all WFTGA member tourist guide associations worldwide to consider hosting a Convention.
-This is your opportunity to showcase your destination, elevate your local guiding community, and contribute to advancing the global profession.
+This is your opportunity to showcase your destination and heritage, elevate your local guiding community, and contribute to advancing the global profession.

 Bidder Categories